-It’s difficult to pinpoint what we should be most angry about here.
-Should Icelanders remember the years of suffering Denmark brought on these shores with their century long trade monopoly?
+It’s difficult to pinpoint exactly what we should be angry about here.
+Should Icelanders remember the years of suffering Denmark brought on these shores with their centuries-long trade monopoly?
 Or should we be happy that there’s a dairy competitor on the market to challenge the milk monopoly?
-In time of questioning it’s good to have social beacons to lead the way.
+In times of doubt, it’s good to have social beacons to lead the way.

 I guess we’ve forgiven Denmark then.
 Enjoy the way they’ve rewritten Icelandic history with this ad, maybe the next ad will feature our beloved Independence hero Jón Sigurðsson enjoying a bowl of skyr and then telling the Danish king that he agrees with him completely.